Dual-Iron/NetEasy/README.md

 # NetEasy
-A dependency mod for easy networking h
+A dependency mod for easy networking on tModLoader